Some images are not lazyloaded

 When this feature in ShortPixel is activated, our LazyLoad doesn't work correctly.

 The markup isn't supported

 A common case is background images from Elementor which are loaded in separate CSS files instead of in the HTML directly.
-In that case you may try this plugin (no affiliation with WP Rocket): https://wordpress.org/plugins/lazy-load-background-images-for-elementor/
+In that case you may try this plugin (no affiliation with WP Rocket): Lazy Load Elementor Background Images.

-If your theme or another plugin is also adding LazyLoad, this could cause conflicts and our LazyLoad may not work as expected.
+If your theme or another plugin is also applying lazy load, this could cause conflicts and our LazyLoad may not work as expected.